Frédéric Boutet: A Blackmail (conclusion)

 “No, madame.
 What is said is said.”
 M. Mathieu rubbed his hands together.
 “Our stipulations are moderate.
 You will pay, or another will pay.
 That is your opinion too, is it not, my precious client?
 Come, dear madame, have you decided?”

 Marie-Anne d’Hauberive suffocated with anguish.
 She could not find in a week such a sum of money without some explanation of what she would do with it.
 She felt she would rather die than make this confession to her husband.
 Breathing hard, she stood motionless, not weeping, but with her face wrenched in a horrible distress.

 She trembled.
 The ghost, until that moment utterly still, not seeing or speaking, but the seated image of a brute, suddenly raised himself, took two wavering steps, and fell on M. Mathieu, seizing him in his arms.

 “The letters!” he cried at the same time.
 “On the table, the envelope… Marie-Anne, burn them!
 I want no more.
 I want no more.
 Hurry, Marie-Anne, burn them… The matches are on the mantelpiece.
 I will hold him, burn them… Don’t run with them, he’ll escape and catch you on the street!”

 She snatched the envelope, verified the six letters were inside, crumpled and set them alight, throwing them into the fireplace.

 “Idiot!
 Thief!
 Imbecile!
 Let me go!” shouted M. Mathieu, who tried in vain to escape the embrace of his adversary.
 “Two hundred thousand francs!
 Idiot!”

-They both were by then rolling on the floor.
+They both by then were on the floor, rolling.
 Mme d’Hauberive, watching to see the letters wholly consumed, recoiled towards the door.

 (2019, translation, Stephanie Foster)